 1200 N. Milwaukee Ave., Glenview | (847) 967-8830

-ABT accepts cardboard, packing peanuts and Styrofoam.
+ABT accepts wood pallets, cardboard, paper, plastic (industrial wrap only), styrofoam (white only, food containers excluded).
 Bring them to the merchandise pick-up entrance during regular business hours.

 City of Highland Park